Sntai20/CPSC-5600-Parallel-Programming/p6/README.md

 ## p6 folder structure

-An example of the expected folder structure after compilining and running the tests.
+An example of the expected folder structure after compiling and running the tests.

 ```text
 ├── bitonic_naive.cu